A greedy approach for increased vehicle utilization in ridesharing networks: Experiments and Results

 \subsubsection{Evaluation Framework}

 To evaluate the performance of our proposed model, we divide the dataset into training data and test data.
-The training dataset contains $75\%$ and the rest is used for testing purposes.
+The training dataset contains $75\%$ and the rest is used for testing.
 The model is learned on training data and its performance is evaluated on the test dataset.
 The data generated by the test set is used as input by the route recommendation algorithm to provide optimal routes to the driver.
-Thereafter, the performance of the route recommendation system is measured by using the actual data of passengers origin and destination of the corresponding place.
+Thereafter, the performance of the route recommendation system is measured by using the actual data of passengers' origin and destination of the corresponding place.
+The working of the proposed route recommendation system depends upon the output of the deep learning model applied for predicting the origin and destination of passenger requests.
+Although we have used the GNN-based model proposed in \cite{Ashraf_archive:2022} for predicting the passengers' origin and destination, any deep learning model can be applied to do the prediction task. \looseness=-1